 How to help your cat

 If you suspect your cat is suffering from bloat, you should keep them calm and contact the vet immediately.

 Assuming you have some specialist pet insurance for senior cats in place, an appointment with the vet should not be a financial worry.

 Depending on how serious the bloating is, the vet may be able to provide some advice over the phone – or they may ask you to bring in your cat immediately.
 Your vet will make an assessment using various techniques.

 For example, a physical examination – through gently massaging the stomach area and, possibly, with the help of some X-rays.
-They may also check for gas in your cat's stomach, by inserting a tube down the oesophagus or a needle into the abdomen itself.
+They may also check for gas in your cat's abdomen, by inserting a tube down the oesophagus or a needle into the stomach itself.

 If they do suspect bloat to be the cause of your cat's discomfort, they may do any one of a variety of things.
 For example, if the bloating simply doesn't seem to have brought on any other health problems, the vet will probably just decompress the stomach using the tube or needle, and send you and your cat on your way.

 However, if the problem seems serious, your vet may need to stabilise your cat and treat them for shock.
 This will be done by monitoring their blood pressure, breathing and heart rate – and by giving them fluids intravenously.
 These procedures may be expensive but again, your pet insurance for older cats should be able to shoulder some of the financial burden.

 Can you prevent your car from being bloated?

 The causes of bloat in adult cats is not always clear, so it's difficult to provide a one-size-fits-all method for preventing it in your pet.
 However, there are definitely steps you can take that may help to reduce your cat's chances of suffering from this painful condition.